Learn to speak a new language with confidence using bite-sized lessons from Rosetta Stone.

 Over twenty-five years of language learning experience has taught Rosetta Stone one thing: everyone has the ability to learn to read, write, and speak a language with confidence.
 Rosetta Stone has crafted a language learning program and award-winning mobile app that focuses on helping language learners thrive in real-world conversations.
-Through contextualized practice and feedback, Rosetta Stone encourages learners to begin speaking the language from the very first lesson.
+Through contextualised practise and feedback, Rosetta Stone encourages learners to begin speaking the language from the very first lesson.

 Learn the Language, Not Just the Words

 Many online language learning apps will promise that you can learn a language in just a few minutes a day.
-However, there is a significant difference between memorizing vocabulary lists and speaking a language with confidence.
+However, there is a significant difference between memorising vocabulary lists and speaking a language with confidence.
 Learning a language is about more than just the words.
 One of the mistakes new language learners make is treating language as an object or an end goal instead of as an experience.

 Knowing dozens of phrases or hundreds of words won’t necessarily build the confidence you need to speak a language in real-world situations.
 It doesn’t help to spend hours drilling on vocabulary lists and verb conjugations if you can’t speak the words when you need them.
 Language is a living thing and can sound entirely different in its everyday usage, where colloquialisms and accents may make it hard to understand and be understood by native speakers.